smartsupp('language','en');

 SCREENINGS WITH AUDIO DESCRIPTION

-To use the format at offline screenings, you need to download the Earcatch application to your phone.
-The application synchronises the audio description to the film.
+Audio description is an accessible format that provides an off-screen, specially created audio track describing the visual elements of a film for people with visual impairments.
+To use this format at offline screenings, you need to download the Earcatch app on your mobile phone.
+The app synchronises the audio description with the film.

-To turn on the audio description for the movie in the DOCUSPACE online cinema, you need to click on the button marked AD next to the player.
+To enable audio description for a film in the online cinema DOCUSPACE, you need to click on the button labelled "AD" next to the player.

-The use of descriptive subtitles (or SDH, Subtitles for the Deaf and Hard-of-hearing) is an established practice at Docudays UA.
-These are subtitles with special marks, symbols and additional text that reflect the sound part of the film (music and additional sounds).
-Such subtitles allow people with hearing impairments to immerse themselves in the atmosphere of the film and follow its content.
-This year, almost all our films have descriptive subtitles.
+Adapted (descriptive) subtitles are a standard practice at Docudays UA.
+These subtitles include special markers, symbols, and additional text that represent the audio elements of the film (music, additional sounds).
+Such subtitles allow people with hearing impairments to immerse themselves more fully in the atmosphere of the film and follow its content.
+This year, almost all films will have descriptive subtitles.

 21 INTERNATIONAL HUMAN RIGHTS DOCUMENTARY FILM FESTIVAL